 Health specialties professors are in high demand right now and are expected to retain that demand status for years to come.
 This is due to a growing population as well as increased specialty health needs throughout that population.
 While an education degree can sometimes do the job in scoring the applicant this particular teaching position, an upper-level degree and experience in health specialties specifically will certainly open the door.

 Roles and Responsibilities of a College Professor

 In addition to teaching courses within their subject areas, college professors are also responsible for guiding and mentoring students within the major field of study where they teach.
 College professors must develop a curriculum and lesson plan, schedule the course syllabus and assignments, grade assigned work, and evaluate each student in each course.
-In addition to the work of teaching, most institutions require college professors to conduct original research and publish on their topic of expertise, as well as serve on academic committees.
+In addition to the work of teaching, some institutions require college professors to conduct original research and publish on their topic of expertise, as well as serve on academic committees.
 College professors typically have a flexible schedule, and many devote the school year to teaching and the summer to research and writing.

 Salary and Job Outlook

-According to the Bureau of Labor Statistics, the median annual salary for college professors is $68,970.
-However, there is a wide range within this field, largely based on subject area.
-For example, law and engineering professors typically earn an average of $90,000 or more, while foreign language and education teachers earn an average of less than $60,000 per year.
+According to the Bureau of Labor Statistics, the median annual salary for college professors is $78,470.
+However, there is a wide range within this field, largely based on the subject area.
+For example, law professors typically earn an average of $113,530 or more, while foreign language and education teachers earn an average of less than $70,000 per year.